iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Non-Smooth Calculus/Minimizers of Sums.md

 ---
 ### **Intro**

-This is the key for duality.
-We state the theorem straight away and then prove it:
+A characterization of minimal and the solution for the minimization problem under the assumption that, the function is in the form of the sum o 2 functions, $f, g$ where $f$ is differentiable and $g$ is convex and sub-differentiable.

 **Theorem: Minimizing a Sum**
-> Let f be proper on $X$, and let g be convex,, l.s.c and proper.
+> Let f be proper on $X$, and let g be convex, l.s.c and proper.
 Consider the problem (P) of minimizing $f + g$ we have:
 > 1. if $x^+$ is a local minimizer of (P), and f is differentiable at $x^+$ then $- \nabla f(x^+) \in \partial g(x^+)$.
 > 2. If f is convex and differentiable at $x^+\in \text{dom}(g)$ then $x^+$ is a global minimizer of (P) iff $- \nabla f(x^+) \in \partial g(x^+)$.

 **First Observations**

-The first conditions is a necessary conditions for having potential a miniizer, the second condition is the sufficient conditions.
+The first conditions is a necessary conditions for having potential a minimizer, the second condition is the sufficient conditions.
 See remarks about the case when $x\not\in \text{dom } g$.

 **Proof (1.)**